IARC Monographs

 RIVM Publishes Priority List of Chemicals for Potential CMR Classification in the Netherlands

-The Dutch RIVM has prioritized substances like lithium compounds and welding fumes for potential national CMR classification.
-Businesses should anticipate stricter Dutch occupational safety standards and labeling obligations that may diverge from or accelerate EU-level harmonized requirements.
+The Dutch RIVM has prioritized lithium compounds and welding fumes for potential national CMR classification to accelerate worker protection measures.
+Businesses should prepare for stricter Dutch occupational safety and labeling requirements that may precede or exceed EU-level harmonized standards.

 rivm.nlNetherlandsNetherlands